waqasbhatti/astrobase/README.md

 web-app useful for reviewing and classifying light curves by stellar variability type.

-Module functions in this package that deal with light curves (e.g. in the modules `astrobase.lcfit`, `astrobase.lcmath`, `astrobase.periodbase`, `astrobase.plotbase`, and `astrobase.checkplot`) usually require three Numpy ndarrays as input: `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
-If you have flux time series measurements, most functions take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.
+Most functions in this package that deal with light curves usually require three Numpy ndarrays as input: `times`, `mags`, and `errs`, so they should work with any time-series data that can be represented in this form.
+If you have flux time series measurements, most functions also take a `magsarefluxes` keyword argument that makes them handle flux light curves correctly.

 - Read the docs: https://astrobase.readthedocs.io/en/latest/
 - Jupyter notebooks that demonstrate some of the functionality are available in